Music.png

 • Written.

-Music Contemporary performance
+Music Contemporary Performance

 Please note - The VCE Music study design has changed.
-As of 2023, TC will offer VCE Music Contemporary Performance at unit 3&4.
+As of 2023, TC will offer VCE Music Contemporary Performance at Unit 3&4.
 The main focus areas of VCE Music Contemporary Performance are:

 • re-imagining contemporary musical works